taddison/tjaddison.com/_posts/2018/2018-02-17-Service-broker-temporal-tables-and-the-data-modification-failed-error.md

 end
 ```

-And the script which processes the payment:
+And the procedure which processes the payment:

 ```sql
 create or alter procedure dbo.HandleProcessPayment